Law school, and its sequelae

 This has nine so-called elements, each of which has sub-elements.
 What’s nocturnal?
 What’s breaking?
 And so forth.

-Assuming, however, that the dark and stormy night with a full moon nonetheless provided insufficient light to percieve a visage at arm’s length …"
+Assuming, however, that the dark and stormy night with a full moon nonetheless provided sufficient light to percieve a visage at arm’s length …"

 In other words, make sure to touch all the bases.